-6-6(H)(2)(a) The City Planning Department staff shall review the application and forward a recommendation to the ZHE.

-6-6(H)(2)(b) The ZHE shall conduct a public hearing on the application and make a written decision on the application.
+- 6-6(H)(2)(a) All applications in an HPO zone or on properties or in districts listed on the State Register of Cultural Properties or the National Register of Historic Places shall first be reviewed by the Historic Preservation Planner pursuant to Subsection 14-16-6-5(B) (Historic Certificate of Appropriateness - Minor), and the Historic Preservation Planner shall send a recommendation to the ZHE. - 6-6(H)(2)(b) The City Planning Department staff shall review the application and forward a recommendation to the ZHE. - 6-6(H)(2)(c) The ZHE shall conduct a public hearing on the application and make a written decision on the application.